Holistic Veterinary Medicine

 In search of greater wholeness within myself I concurrently embarked on a journey of personal growth.
 This allowed me to deepen my ability to support people and animals on their path.
 I continued my studies and earned a master’s degree in Psychology from the University of Santa Monica, California, and went on to complete a program of Soul-Centered Leadership from the same school.

 Never tired of discovering more about the cause of disease and how to assist others’ healing, I expanded my knowledge of Traditional Chinese Medicine at Emperor’s College and became certified in Veterinary Spinal Manipulation Therapy (aka.
 Chiropractic Care) by The Healing Oasis in Wisconsin.

-My never resting inquisitive mind has recently taken me on a new adventure to studying functional neurology to be able to help animals function at a higher level.
+My never resting inquisitive mind also took me on the adventure to studying functional neurology to be able to help animals function at a higher level.
 Together with Applied Kinesiology, this is proving to be an extraordinary healing tool.

 Over the years I’ve had the privilege to practice holistic veterinary medicine and hone my skills with several leading holistic veterinarians and chiropractic neurologists and of course many animals.
 The amount I’ve learned has far surpassed my expectations and I feel so blessed for having such generous mentors (humans and animals).

 My intention is to guide individuals on a journey to well-being that integrates body, mind, emotions and spirit, while taking into account the environment we live in.